cap-js/docs/java/security.md

 ### Transition from `cds-feature-xsuaa` to `cds-feature-identity`{ #transition-xsuaa-ias}
 CAP also provides support for XSUAA-based authentication via the maven dependency `cds-feature-xsuaa` which is based on the [spring-xsuaa library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-xsuaa).
-As the spring-xsuaa library is deprecated, it is recommended to move to `cds-feature-identity`.
+We recommend to move to `cds-feature-identity`, as the spring-xsuaa library is deprecated.
+When moving to `cds-feature-identity`, please keep the following in mind:

-As `cds-feature-xsuaa` still takes priority over `cds-feature-identity` for backward compatibility, remove all existing dependencies to `cds-feature-xsuaa` and `xsuaa-spring-boot-starter`.
+- As `cds-feature-xsuaa` still takes priority over `cds-feature-identity` for backward compatibility, remove all existing dependencies to `cds-feature-xsuaa` and `xsuaa-spring-boot-starter`.
-If you are using the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, make sure to **explicitly** exclude the mentioned dependencies using `<exclusions>...</exclusions>`:
+- If you are using the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, make sure to **explicitly** exclude the mentioned dependencies using `<exclusions>...</exclusions>`.

 ::: code-group